 c.
 Pour out Your wrath on the nations that do not know You: God would answer Asaph’s prayer in time, when judgment came upon the Babylonian Empire and they were conquered by the Medes and Persians.
 Babylon devoured Jacob and was in turn devoured.

 i.
-Psalm 79:6-7 is remarkably similar to Jeremiah 10:25.
-It’s possible that Jeremiah influenced the author of this Psalm.
+Verses 6 and 7 are remarkably similar to Jeremiah 10:25.
+It’s possible that Jeremiah influenced the author of this psalm.

 ii.
 His dwelling place: Some take this as a reference to the temple, which was certainly destroyed in the conquest of Jerusalem.
-Yet it is more likely that it refers to the land of Israel itself, previously referred to as God’s inheritance (Psalm 79:1).
+Yet it is more likely that it refers to the land of Israel itself, previously referred to as God’s inheritance (verse 1).

 B. The plea for rescue.

 Oh, do not remember former iniquities against us!